 The seven paintings from 1955 to 1960 were created while Kelly was living in New York City, in an area of lower Manhattan called Coenties Slip.
 This industrial and bohemian neighborhood of artists included Robert Indiana, Lenore Tawney and Agnes Martin, among others.
 Characterized by its proximity to the East River, the creative community was a fertile ground for Kelly.
 He increasingly turned to the landscape of the waterfront for inspiration.
 The presentation in the museum’s foyer is organized by Curator Michelle White to complement the exhibition Between Land and Sea: Artists of the Coenties Slip and to highlight the Menil’s commitment to Kelly during the museum’s 30th anniversary season.

-This presentation of Kelly's paintings will be on view in the Main Building foyer from April 17, 2017 through February 25, 2018.
+This presentation of Kelly’s paintings was on view in the Main Building foyer from April 17, 2017, through February 25, 2018.

 This presentation is generously sponsored by The City of Houston.